GatitoMimoso00/3D-Fighting-Camera/README.md

 > From here we can construct a 3D Vector (*Cam_Virtual_Rot*) that stores the 3-Axis Rotations that the camera must follow, and another 3D Vector (*Cam_Virtual_Pos*) that calcualates and store the position of the camera according to the *Cam_Virtual_Rot*.
 >
 > ## Asigning Rotation
->New wit our camera rotated in the correct angle we can set the position in the space.
+>Now with our camera rotated in the correct angle we can set the position in the space.
 > **Cam_Virtual_Rot.x:** desired_topdown_degree
 > **Cam_Virtual_Rot.y:** *Cam_YTarget_rot*
 > **Cam_Virtual_Rot.z:** desired_tilt_degreee
 >
 > ### Asigning Position
->New wit our camera rotated in the correct angle we can set the position in the space.
+>Now with our camera rotated in the correct angle we can set the position in the space.
 > **Cam_Virtual_Pos.x:** sin(*Cam_Virtual_Rot.y*) * desired_distance_from_midpoint) + *MidPoint_PJ.x*
 > **Cam_Virtual_Pos.y:** desired_height
 > **Cam_Virtual_Pos.z:** cos(*Cam_Virtual_Rot.y*) * desired_distance_from_midpoint) + *MidPoint_PJ.z*